Bosiux/hexcurse-ng/README.md

-It currently supports fast searching, hex and decimal address output, jumping to specified locations in the file, "undo" capabilities, "bolded" modifications, colors, EBCDIC mode, and quick keyboard shortcuts to commands.
+It currently supports fast searching, hex and decimal address output, jumping to specified locations in the file, "undo" capabilities, "bolded" modifications, colors, EBCDIC mode, and quick keyboard and mouse shortcuts to commands.